indicatorInvesting and Saving

 Top things to be aware of when investing online

-The internet has made investing easy and accessible but it has not made it foolproof, despite what you may see in commercials or online forums.
+Digital platforms have made investing easy and accessible but it has not made it foolproof, despite what you may see in commercials or online forums.
 Success stories of doubled-money are shared widely, but we rarely hear about someone losing the full value of their investment.

 The latter isn’t much to brag about of course, and doesn’t make for a particularly popular post on social media, but this range of outcomes is the reality of investing in financial markets.
-Without a disciplined process and know-how or experience self-directed investing can be a challenge.
+Without a disciplined process and know-how or experience, self-directed investing can be a challenge.

 Here are the top three things to keep in mind when you’re considering managing your investment account on your own: